 Matt has several decades of experience in appearing before the High Court in both judicial reviews and commercial trials, as well as of appellate advocacy, including at the highest level.

-Recent public law cases include Supreme Court briefs in R(Z) v Hackney, McDonald v McDonald, Hotak v Southwark and R(N) v Lewisham.
+His public law cases include Supreme Court briefs in R(Z) v Hackney, McDonald v McDonald, Hotak v Southwark and R(N) v Lewisham.
 He also appeared in the CJEU in R(Hemming) v Westminster.
 Matt has appeared before the Court of Appeal on dozens of occasions.
+His client recently won R(Wilkinson) v Enfield, a challenge to Enfield’s decision to lease part of a public park; the Court of Appeal refused the claimant permission to appeal.

 A significant part of Matt’s practice relates to highways and traffic management.